cose-wg/cose-spec/draft-schaad-cose.md

 include signatures generated with the RSA signature algorithm and with the Elliptic Curve Digital Signature Algorithm (ECDSA) signature algorithm.
 This allows recipients to verify the signature associated with one algorithm or the other.
 (Source of text is {{RFC5652}}.)
 More detailed information on multiple signature evaluation can be found in {{RFC5752}}.

-The CDDL grammar structure for a signature is:
+The CDDL grammar structure for a signature message is:

 ~~~~

 COSE_Sign : {
     protected : bstr | null;
     unprotected : map(tstr) | null;
     payload : bstr | null;
     signatures: COSE_signature_a* | COSE_signature;
 }

 ~~~~

 The fields is the structure have the following semantics: